-As you probably know, last week the Bolst Global team was in Singapore at the FHA (Food & Hotel Asia) trade show working on behalf of our clients and what a week we have had!
+As you probably know, earlier this year the Bolst Global team was in Singapore at the FHA (Food & Hotel Asia) trade show working on behalf of our clients and what a week we have had!
 Tired from the hive of activity that we have undertaken (trade shows are always quite gruelling) but nevertheless it’s been another great and insightful week and one which we wanted to share with anyone interested in entering this market.

 So here are our takeaways from Singapore: